 It was with the help of an expanding and diverse team of healers—Ayurvedic practitioners, acupuncturists, yoga teachers, and friends—that I found the mind-body-spirit balance I needed to thrive.
 And I’m here to tell you that you can, too, because what they shared with me wasn’t some ancient secret or rare medicine.
 It was the space to listen to my own wisdom.
 In all of my offerings, my goal is to guide you to listen to your inner teacher, who might be telling you to stop running in shoes that hurt you in the way that mine did (once I let myself be quiet enough to hear her voice, and got brave enough to listen).
 I believe there are countless ways for each of us to find our own perfect pace and stride—a way of being in the world that lets us share our gifts, receive our blessings, and live compassionately and in harmony with each other and nature.

 Born in New Jersey, I graduated summa cum laude with a bachelor’s degree in English literature from Harvard University and attended the Columbia Publishing Course.
 I currently live in Brooklyn, New York, where I start my mornings with a generous dose of self-love (abhyanga, yoga, and cacao) to the melody of pigeons cooing outside my window, prepare meals as part of my kitchen sadhana, and try to enjoy some combination of dancing, singing, and ambling through Prospect Park every day.

-I am the co-author (with Abbey Rodriguez) of Root & Nourish: An Herbal Cookbook for Women’s Wellness, publishing with Tiller Press in April 2021.
+I am the co-author (with Abbey Rodriguez) of Root & Nourish: An Herbal Cookbook for Women’s Wellness (Tiller Press, April 2021).